geos-alb021/Personal-Scripst/README.md

 # Personal-Scripts
-This respository consists of some scripts that I have developed in topics such as heat transfer and remote sensing.
+This respository consists of some scripts that I have developed in topics regarding heat transfer and remote sensing.